spatie/php-structure-discoverer/README.md

 #### DiscoveredEnum

 Represents an enum, the `$implements` property addresses the direct extends of the enum.
-The `$implementsChain` property contain all implements for the full inheritance chain.
-The `$type` property is an enum describing the
-type: `Unit`, `String`, `Int`.
+The `$implementsChain` property contains all implements for the full inheritance chain.
+The `$type` property is an enum describing the type: `Unit`, `String`, and `Int`.

 ```php
 class DiscoveredEnum extends DiscoveredStructure